mohammad21saif/Mohammad_Khan_21169/README.md

-# Deep Learning Assignments - Mohammad Khan 21169
+# Deep Learning Assignment - Mohammad Khan 21169

 Welcome to the GitHub repository for Deep Learning course assignments 316 and 616, created by Mohammad Khan (student ID: 21169).
 This repository contains the necessary code and instructions for completing the assignments for these courses.